 The best six-layer PCB design will require stitching to connect two ground planes found in the PCB, which are supposed to return the current to the reference planes.
 Some people say that adding extra ground planes helps in shielding against emissions and immunity.

 The plane cuts can be devastating to the EMC in both emissions and susceptibility.
 Plane cuts or voids are when the power or the ground plane has an unintentional or intentional cut through a given portion of a plane.
 The plane cuts come in different sizes and shapes.

 A current return path on the plane is some few thousand inches away, and in good designs, the trace runs adjacent to the plane hence making the return current path to be nearby thus forming the loop area to be relatively small.

-When you introduce some void in the copper plane layer, you will have to create a loop that will be required for trace running across the voids and plane cuts.
+When you introduce some void in the copper plane layer, you will have to create a loop required for trace running across the voids and plane cuts.
 It makes the current loop area to be much more significant.

 3.5 8-Layers PCB

-An eight-layer board can be used to add two more routing layers or to improve EMC performance by adding two more planes.
+An eight-layer board can add two more routing layers or improve EMC performance by adding two more planes.